-The University of Texas at San Antonio considers Affinity Groups to be an essential component that connects various members of the workforce with each other and with the University.
+The University of Texas at San Antonio considers Affinity Groups an essential component that connects various workforce members and the University.
 Therefore, an inherent element of the mission of an Affinity Group is to promote the welfare of UTSA and its purpose.

 Affinity Groups are voluntary associations of people who have common interests.
-Affinity Groups play a vital role in articulating, promoting and supporting the needs and goals of their various communities and organizations.
+Affinity Groups play a vital role in articulating, promoting, and supporting the needs and goals of their various communities and organizations.
 Their primary focus is to develop and improve the campus climate by increasing the presence of diverse faculty and staff.
-The groups can assist the organization with the recruitment, retention, and promotion of top diverse talent.
+The groups can assist the organization with recruiting, retaining, and promoting top, diverse talent.
 In addition, they can help increase morale, provide insights into diverse areas, build bridges to the community and empower members.

 Currently, UTSA has various identity-based Affinity Groups (see list below).
-The Office of Inclusive Excellence supports these groups in promoting a sense of belonging for employees and for providing a community for our employees.
-We encourage the formation of new affinity groups and would like to support any employees that are looking to start a new group.
+The Office of Inclusive Excellence supports these groups in promoting a sense of belonging for employees and providing a community.
+We encourage the formation of new affinity groups and would like to support any employees looking to start a new group.
 Please reach out to the Office of Inclusive Excellence for any support that you may need.

 List of Affinity Groups